For nine years, multinationals like Shell and Bayer funded a prominent climate denier

 The personal archives of prominent Dutch climate denier Frits Böttcher (who died in 2008) reveal that he received over a million guilders – close to half a million in euros – from Shell and other Dutch multinationals during the 1990s.
 The explicit objective: to question human responsibility for global warming.

-Between 1989 and 1998, Dutch multinationals paid over one million guilders (close to half a million euros) to prominent climate sceptic Frits Böttcher (1915-2008), with the explicit goal of sowing doubts about climate change and humanity’s role in it.
+From 1989 to 1998, Dutch multinationals paid over one million guilders (close to half a million euros) to Frits Böttcher (1915-2008), a prominent climate denier.
+The explicit goal: sowing doubt about climate change and humanity’s role in it.

 Böttcher used the money to set up an international network of climate sceptics.
 He produced multiple reports, books and opinion pieces.
 In these he wrote, for instance, that the greenhouse effect doesn’t exist and that CO2 is not dangerous, quite the opposite: it’s ‘good for plants’.